-of elevated sea level in front of the Danish Straits.
-Since tides are excluded in the simulations, so the low-frequency variability is not cannot be a superposition effect such as the spring-neap cycle.
-This further indicates that the , further indicating that low-frequency filling also significantly contributes waves also contribute significantly to ESLs in the more open eastern North Sea.
+- controlled by the water exchange with the North Sea, which requires long periods of elevated sea level in front of the Danish Straits.
+Since tides are excluded in the simulations, the low-frequency variability cannot be a superposition effect such as the spring-neap cycle, further indicating that low-frequency waves also contribute significantly to ESLs in the more open eastern - 215 North Sea.
 As a contrast to the Baltic Sea stations, we included one station in the North Sea, Cuxhaven (72).
-The model deviates

-220 from the observations for the Cuxhaven this station in the southeastern North Sea because tides are not included in the model.
+The model deviates from the observations for this station in the southeastern North Sea because tides are not included in the model.
 Nevertheless, the filling contribution of about 25% to the ESLs is a noteworthy result, indicating that persistent westerlies can elevate the mean sea level for a period of at least one week and longer in this region.